 The Debt Management Committee meets to commission and review the DMO's advice and recommendations to HM Treasury on the debt financing remit at Budget and any revisions at the Spring Statement.
-The Debt Management Committee also ensures that sound evidence is available for the setting of the DMO's quarterly issuance strategy, including GEMM and counterparty reorganisation.
+The Debt Management Committee also ensures that sound evidence is available for the setting of the DMO's quarterly issuance strategy, including Gilt-edged Market Makers and counterparty reorganisation.

-It is the main forum used to commission and review advice on debt management policy or marketrelated issues as they arise during the year.
+It is the main forum used to commission and review advice on debt management policy or market-related issues as they arise during the year.

-The Debt Management Committee met thirteen times in 2019-2020.
+The Debt Management Committee met thirteen times in 2020-2021.